-Know what you want to measure and how you’ll track it track it before you mail
+Know what you want to measure and how you’ll track it before you mail

 - Define measurement goals